 While there is no legal separation in New Jersey, there is the option of divorce from bed and board, which has similar characteristics and is somewhere between a legal separation and an absolute divorce.
 A divorce from bed and board is a legal process allows a married couple to economically separate themselves from one another and live separately without fully divorcing.
 This is why divorce from bed and board is called a ‘limited divorce’.
 It does not fully end the marriage, but rather is a legal process that ends the financial aspect of marriage.
 Property acquired by a spouse after filing for divorce from bed and board will be separate property that the other party will not be entitled to share.

 Couples that cannot or wish not to divorce due to religious reasons often use a divorce from bed and board rather than an absolute divorce.
 It is also commonly used by spouses who are ending long term marriages and do not wish to remarry, as it may allow the parties to stay on the same health insurance plan, which often offers a significant cost savings to both parties.

 If you are considering the end of your marriage, it is important to know that you have options with how you wish to proceed.
-Call the Law Offices of Peter Van Aulen today at 201-845-7400 for a free comprehensive in office consultation.
+Call the Law Offices of Peter Van Aulen today at 201-845-7400 for a consultation.